JunYuHuang/learn-c-the-hard-way-code/README.md

 - [x] Exercise 7: Variables and Types
 - [x] Exercise 8: If, Else-If, Else
 - [x] Exercise 9: While-Loop and Boolean Expressions
-- [x] Exericse 10: Switch Statements
+- [x] Exercise 10: Switch Statements
 - [ ] Exercise 11: Arrays and Strings
 - [ ] Exercise 12: Sizes and Arrays
 - [ ] Exercise 13: For-Loops and Arrays of Strings